Acute Myocardial Infarction (MI)

 Risk of Adverse Events* at 14 Days in NSTEMI

-Prehospital care: oxygen, aspirin, nitrates and/or opioids for pain, and triage to an appropriate medical center
+Prehospital care: oxygen, aspirin, nitrates, and triage to an appropriate medical center

 Drug treatment: Antiplatelet drugs, antianginal drugs, anticoagulants, and in some cases other drugs